THE EXERCISE OF FAITH

-Salvation is instantaneous and also is progressive.
-The instantaneous aspect of salvation often is emphasized.
-The progressive aspect is not always understood or emphasized.
-In fact, it often is rejected in favor of "unconditional grace" or "eternal security."
+Salvation is instantaneous and is also progressive.
+The instantaneous aspect of salvation is often emphasized.
+The progressive aspect is not always known or emphasized.
+In fact, it is often rejected in favor of “unconditional grace” or “eternal security.”

 Some passages of the Scripture indicate that although we come to Jesus and are forgiven at once, our salvation must be worked out every day of our life.
 We must through much tribulation enter the Kingdom of God.

-For I know that this shall turn to my salvation through your prayer, and the supply of the Spirit of Jesus Christ, (Philippians 1:19).
+For I know that this will turn out for my salvation [deliverance in NKJV] through your prayer and the supply of the Spirit of Jesus Christ, (Philippians 1:19)

-Notwithstanding she shall be saved in childbearing, if they continue in faith and charity and holiness with sobriety.
-(I Timothy 2:15).
+Nevertheless she will be saved in childbearing if they continue in faith, love, and holiness, with self-control.
+(I Timothy 2:15)

-And if the righteous scarcely (with difficulty) be saved, where shall the ungodly and the sinner appear?
+Now “If the righteous one is scarcely [with difficulty] saved, where will the ungodly and the sinner appear?”
 (I Peter 4:18)

-To not balance instantaneous salvation with progressive salvation is to invite moral chaos into the life of the believers, and this is exactly what is taking place in our day.
+To not balance instantaneous salvation with progressive salvation is to invite moral chaos into the lives of the believers, and this is exactly what is taking place in our day.

 There are numerous warnings in the New Testament, such as the above, that are addressed to the believers in Christ.